Last updated on April 24th, 2019

 The megapixels will only matter if you want to heavily crop your images or print it out to a big poster or wallpaper for your home decor.

-Yes, the Redmi Note 7 Pro uses a true 48 MP Sony IMX586 sensor but do note that it produces image files of nearly 13-16 MB in size (unnecessary storage space for most of the people).
+Yes, the Redmi Note 7 Pro uses a true 48 MP Sony IMX586 sensor but do note that it produces image files of nearly 13-16 MB in size (unnecessary storage space for some people).

 It will only be helpful if you need to crop the images or print them so that you don’t lose a lot of details.
 In other cases, more megapixels won’t help you in any way.
 You can just see so much on your screen.